Altinn/altinn-studio/src/test/cypress/README.md

     npm run create:testfiles # only needed first time, or when files are deleted from e2e/fixtures
 ```

-2. Clone the app to be tested and update config in `package.json` with the paths.
+2. Clone the app (frontend-test) to be tested and update config in `package.json` with the paths.

 3. Start localtest, app frontend, app
 ```cmd